 Isn’t underarm hair removal the worst?
 Bikini waxing aside, it’s every girl’s least favourite thing to do in terms of grooming.
 Super sensitive armpits (hello, pain central!), darkened skin and bumpiness are some of our biggest woes when it comes to this area.
 But since we love our sleeveless tops and dresses so much - and our need for basic hygiene - we give you some important dos and don’ts for underarm hair removal.
-Whether you prefer to wax or shave, these tips for underarm hair removal will make the experience easier and leave you with way smoother pits.
+Whether you prefer to wax or shave, these underarm hair removal tips will make the experience easier and leave you with way smoother pits.
 You’re so welcome!

 A good exfoliation gets rid of dirt and impurities as well as loosens hair follicles, making it easier for the hair to come out.
 This will help reduce the pain of waxing too.
-One great DIY scrub is mixing sugar, honey and lemon juice to exfoliate, hydrate and lighten the area all at once.
+One great DIY scrub for clean underarms is mixing sugar, honey and lemon juice to exfoliate, hydrate and lighten the area all at once.

-On the other hand, avoid shaving dry armpits, which can cause friction and irritation.
+Wax won’t stick to sweaty underarms.
+Make sure to wash and dry them with a towel.
+Talcum powder also helps absorb sweat, which is why your parlour lady always applies some.
+On the other hand, avoid removing underarm hair from dry armpits, which can cause friction and irritation.
 The best thing to do is to shave before you get out of the shower, while your underarms are hydrated with steam and water.
 You can also use a shaving gel for extra lubrication if you like.